neonevm/neon-evm.docs/devportal/neon_evm_arch.md

 **Neon EVM**
 This is an Ethereum Virtual Machine compiled into Berkeley Packet Filter bytecode of a virtual machine running on Solana.
 Neon EVM is configured using a multisig EVM account that looks like a decentralized Neon EVM governance.
 Participants of the multisig EVM account (actors) can change the Neon EVM code and set up Neon EVM parameters.

+**Neon EVM Governance Participant**
+The fuctions performed by the Governance participants:
+  * updating contracts;
+  * adding functionality;
+  * elimination of shortcomings of the program code;
+  * changing parameters in the settings (the fee value, opening new balance, the Mn value, the max number of iterations, etc.).

 **ERC20 TKN**
 This is a contract based on the ERC20 standard token.
 ERC20 Token shows user balances for a certain ticker.
 After an account (user-acc) selects a type of token, this contract becomes blocked.